jaredkrinke/validize/README.md

 # Validize

-**Validize** is a tiny TypeScript library for validating incoming JSON.
+**Validize** is a tiny TypeScript middleware for validating JSON in Koa.

 ## Install
 ```